 8 Pakistanis repatriated from India

-Eight Pakistani nationals, who were jailed in India, were repatriated on Saturday, the Pakistan High Commission said
+India on Saturday repatriated eight Pakistani nationals after their release from different jails.
+They crossed over to Pakistan through the land transit route of Attari-Wagah border.

-These individuals were handed over to Pakistani authorities at the Attari/Wagah border in the presence of an official of the Pakistan High Commission, the mission said in a statement
+According to an official, the eight Pakistanis were released from different jails in India.
+They had been arrested under the provisions of the Indian Passport Act and for illegal crossing of international border.
+Among the eight, two were released from Amritsar Central jail, five were set free from Rajasthan prison and one was from Jammu and Kashmir jail.
+They crossed the international border on Saturday after 'Emergency Travel Certificate' was issued by the Pakistani High Commission in Delhi, the official said.
+Earlier, the Pakistan High Commission had issued a statement saying that the eight Pakistani nationals -- Abdul Rashid, Mahmood Ahmed, Syed Javed Iqbal, Ghulam Akbar, Irfan Ullah, Feroze Alwardeen, Javed Aslam and Zahoor Ahmed -- have been repatriated.

-Abdul Rashid, Mahmood Ahmed, Syed Javed Iqbal, Ghulam Akbar, Irfan Ullah, Feroze Alwardeen, Javed Aslam and Zahoor Ahmed have been repatriated to Pakistan, the statement said.
+These individuals were handed over to Pakistani authorities at the Attari/Wagah border in the presence of an official of the Pakistan High Commission, the mission said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)